albertye1/notes/cs161/cs161/Cryptography.md

 			* Eve can only trick Bob into decrypting
 		* **Chosen plaintext-ciphertext**
 			* Eve can trick anyone.
-* Symmetric-Key Encryption
+# Symmetric-Key Encryption
 * The next few schemes are symmetric-key encryption schemes
 	* Encryption schemes aim to provide confidentiality, only
-		* Symmetric-key means alice and bob share the same secrete key that the attacker doesn't know
+	* Symmetric-key means Alice and Bob share the same secrete key that the attacker doesn't know
-* What is a Confidentiality?
-	* New propaganda documentary out now
+* Definition of Confidentiality
 	* "An adversary cannot read our messages" is not very specific.
 		* What if Eve can read 1st half of Alice's message?
 		* Or can figure out the words "Dear Bob"?